top of page

 Personally, I'm for anything that can help to improve an animal's health and wellbeing.
 That includes taking all of the necessary precautions and following the essential guidelines as described in this article.
 You're responsible for the safety of your cat and should monitor their stress levels at every stage of training and walking - that means slowing down or even stopping at the first sign of distress.

 Got a question that hasn't been covered?
-Get in touch or comment to share any tips and ticks of your own for training or walking cats.
+Get in touch or comment to share any tips and ticks of your own for walking cats.

 Comments